 Manufacturers must serialize by November 2017.
 The rest of the supply chain has more time before they need to make full use of the serial numbers, but there will be circumstances prior to that in which they need to interact with the serial number, like for product returns and suspect product investigations.

-TraceLink has worked with more than 100 industry leaders, from all segments of the supply chain, on their DSCSA compliance strategies.
-That deep, collective experience informs our approach with every new customer.
+TraceLink is the World's Largest Track and Trace Network for connecting the life sciences supply chain and eliminating counterfeit prescription drugs from the global marketplace.
+We have worked with more than 500 customers, from all segments of the supply chain, on their compliance strategies.
+That deep, collective experience informs our approach in every conversation.

-All of this is part of the TraceLink Life Sciences Cloud, where we have more than 200,000 supply chain members.
-The TraceLink network enables you to interoperate with all of those businesses, seamlessly exchanging data and collaborating on key business processes.
+The TraceLink Life Sciences Cloud, where we have more than 247,000 supply chain members, has commissioned more than 150 million serial numbers in 2016 alone and processed 184 million Transaction Histories overall.
+The network enables you to interoperate with all of the businesses on it, seamlessly exchanging data and collaborating on key business processes.
 We accept any data type and translate into a canonical format, neutralizing one of the key challenges of DSCSA.
 We also have mechanisms in place to manage exception handling, which is quickly proving to be a significant challenge in the compliance landscape.
 And as your serialization production, events, and archiving needs grow, our Life Sciences Cloud scales with you, eliminating the need to worry about storage and computer processing capacity.

 The TraceLink platform meets your US compliance needs.
 If you operate internationally, it can help you manage your regulatory requirements in all of your markets, allowing you to focus on one global track and trace solution.